delhatch/Zedboard_Mandel/README.md

 Del Hatch

+** Summary

+This project used pure RTL to instantiate an array of calculating engines, processing points in the Mandelbrot image space.
+The number of engines is easily changed (a single define statement).
+The engines write their result directly into the VGA image space, moderated by the Engine2VGA module.
+Each engine is then assigned a new coordinate pair to calculate.

 Theory

 The famous Mandelbrot set is a set of points in the complex plane.
 In essence, what we want to find out is if the iterative function C below will converge to some constant or diverge to infinity.